gilbertozioma/Task-Manager-Laravel-and-Vue/README.md

 ##

-## 5. Start the development server:
+## 5. Start the development server for Vue:

 Run the following command to start the development server: